Welcome to Swalcliffe Village

 The school is recognised nationally as a ‘confident, outward looking centre of excellence’ for students with Autism.
 The School is rated Ofstead Outstanding.

 Parking and Garages

 Parking is available at the Green near the pub, by the Tithe Barn and next to the Village Hall.
-Garages near the village hall are sometimes available for rent.
-If you are interested, you can arrange to be put on the waiting list – email the clerk to the Parish Council at email@example.com
+Garages near the village hall are sometimes available for rent to residents.
+These will be advertised if they come available.

 Electricity and Water